nfmoore/azure-databricks-mlops-example-scenarios/.github/docs/step-by-step-setup.md

     ```bash
     # set environment variables for the federated credentials
     export APPLICATION_ID=<your-application-id> # replace with your application id
-    export REPOSITORY_NAME=example-scenarios-databricks-containers-mlops # replace with your repository name
+    export REPOSITORY_NAME=azure-databricks-mlops-example-scenarios # replace with your repository name
     export OWNER=<your-username># replace with your GitHub username

     # create federated credential for workflows targeting the Production environment